ihmeuw-msca/OneMod/docs/usage.rst

 Running the pipeline
 ####################

 OneMod is orchestrated with a tool called Jobmon.
+For a quick intro on Jobmon, refer to the :ref:`jobmon` section.
-You can reference the full Jobmon documentation `here <https://jobmon.readthedocs.io/en/latest/>`_.
+The full Jobmon documentation lives `here <https://jobmon.readthedocs.io/en/latest/>`_

-The short version is that Jobmon allows us to define a modeling pipeline for distributing jobs on IHME's SLURM cluster.
-Jobs are run in parallel where possible, with automatic dependency management, so all you have to do is call the entrypoint and wait for results.
-An additional benefit of Jobmon is that if you have a data error or config error, you can fix it and resume from the last point of failure.

 +++++++++++++++++++++++++++++++
 Directory Setup